All events are free and open to the public unless noted otherwise.

 GOHS is undertaking an arts and history project that will result in five murals along the Dietz Street walls of the Oneonta History Center.
 The five murals will be painted by artist Carol Mandigo over the first floor windows which were bricked in decades ago.
 The murals will reflect daily life of the previous occupants of the 1866 building, the oldest brick building on Main Street.

 The first use of the 1866 building was as a hardware store, for decades owned by Walter Brown and partners.
 During the 1870s it also was the first Oneonta location of Wilber Bank.
 For more than thirty years it was the Laskaris restaurant, ice cream parlor, and candy store.
-When the restaurant moved to the corner of Main and Chestnut, the Laskaris family opened Jo-Ann Dress Shop at the location.
+When the restaurant moved to the corner of Main and Chestnut, Antonia Chrones opened Jo-Ann Dress Shop at the location.
 Most recently it was the site of Galinn's Jewelry.

-The murals will be completed by the Fall 2013.
 Executive Director Bob Brzozowski helped initiate the project.
 "It's part of the Society's mission to beautify Oneonta and make the Society’s building -- and Downtown -- come alive in a way that honors the history of the community."
 A bronze plaque near each mural will describe the corresponding era of the building's history.
 This program is made possible with public funds administered by the Chenango Arts Council, and is made possible by the New York State Council on the Arts (NYSCA) with support from Governor Andrew Cuomo and the NYS Legislature.
+The project was also supported by Main Street Oneonta and many private donors.

 GOHS Plaque Program